makersacademy/CV/README.md

 #### Enthusiastic

-- In team projects at Makers I have kept team morale high by arranging team lunches.
+- In team projects at Makers I kept team morale high by arranging team lunches.
 I do not shy away from difficult tasks such as volunteering to work as the Night Officer for Trailfinders to help clients around the globe on their travels often in difficult situations such as needing to fly home due to the death of a loved one or flight cancellations.

 ## Projects
 - [Seasonal Regional](https://seasonal-regional.herokuapp.com/): A single page Vue.js app to highlight carbon emissions produced by different ingredients.
 Selecting an ingredient shows relevant recipes from an API.
 Built in two weeks as a group.
 I kept a [blog](https://medium.com/@katierodgers95) to document our journey.
 Vue.js, Cypress, Firebase https://github.com/junolouise/seasonal-and-regional